EleutherAI/pythia/README.md

 Citation information for other papers in this repository are included in their respective folders.

+## Other EleutherAI Research

+- Continual Pre-Training of Large Language Models: How to (re)warm your model?

+## External Interpretability Research

+- Large Language Models Sometimes Generate Purely Negatively-Reinforced Text

+## Other Research Projects

+- OpenAssistant Conversations--Democratizing Large Language Model Alignment

 # Citation Details

-If you use the Pythia models or data in your research, please citw our paper via:
+If you use the Pythia models or data in your research, please cite our paper via:

 ```
 @inproceedings{biderman2023pythia,